Updated on August 22, 2022

 The division of marital property tends to be complicated, to begin with, but there are several factors that can make it even more so, and one of these is high assets.
 The higher your assets, the more complicated their division will likely be for all the following reasons:

-The greater your assets, the more likely they are to be complicated and intertwined.
+High assets are more likely to be complicated and intertwined.

 Having high assets makes it difficult to obtain valuations that both of you are willing to agree upon.

-If your marriage involves high assets, it is likely to require more preparation and more time to fairly resolve the division of your marital property.
+If your divorce involves high assets, it is likely to require more preparation and more time to fairly resolve the division of your marital property.
 Contact a divorce lawyer for the guidance you need for your high-asset divorce.

-Owning a business – even a relatively small business – has the capacity to seriously complicate the division of marital property for many important reasons.
+Owning a business—even a relatively small business—has the capacity to seriously complicate the division of marital property for many important reasons.
 To learn more about your options when dealing with dividing a business, read “Will My Spouse Get Half of My Business If We Divorce in Texas?”